2007 Cabernet Sauvignon

 Following the Bordeaux tradition of extended maceration, the wine stayed on the skins for another two weeks to soften the young tannins.
 We then moved the Cabernet into our caves where it was aged in French (80%) and American (20%) oak barrels.
 During its first Winter, the wine underwent malolactic fermentation which lowered its acidity and added richness.
 In its second year, this Cabernet was aged in both oak barrels and tanks.
 After many blending trials, we added 2% Petit Verdot and 5% Malbec to this Cabernet to increase the wine’s depth and richness.
 It was bottled in August 2009.

-At our Annual Vertical Tasting in January 2019, we tasted the 2007 and here are our notes: Lovely.
-Sweet berries, plums, black cherries, carpaccio and cassis aromas.
-Soft on the palate with a bright fruit middle.
-Niçoise olives, bittersweet chocolate, rose petals and sweet vanilla notes add richness and depth.
+At our Annual Vertical Tasting in January 2020, we tasted the 2007 and here are our notes: Black pepper, fresh fennel, Bresoala beef, Bing cherries and cassis aromas.
+Soft, supple palate with notes of mint, blackberries, niçoise olives, bittersweet chocolate and vanilla.